freelawproject/courtlistener/DEVELOPING.md

     those regexes in another?
 That'd be much easier to review than trying to see the whole thing at once.

-1. We have both an editorconfig and an eslint configuration.
+1. We have an editorconfig, an eslint configuration, and a black configuration.
 Please use them.

 1. We do not yet have a Code of Conduct, but we do have [our employee manual][hr], and we expect all our employees and volunteers to abide by it.

 These guidelines are a little sloppy compared with many projects.
 Those projects have greater quality needs, are popular enough to demand a high